 Many Massachusetts auto body shops are adopting less toxic chemicals and practices that are effective in both cost and performance.
 These changes reduce worker exposures to toxic chemicals and can even save shops money.
 This fact sheet describes four specific ways that auto shops can transition to using less toxic alternatives.

-Fact Sheets for Auto Repair Shops from the MassCAR Guide
+Auto Repair Fact Sheets from the MassCAR Guide

 Water-Based Brake Cleaning